Auditions

 At CYT, auditions are an open casting call; nothing is precast.
 Any student 8-18 enrolled in classes is eligible to audition.
 All students must choose from the provided song/side cut options.
 Students should choose the song option that best highlights their voice and that they can act well through their performance.
 Please get to know the characters in the show in the event that you are asked to stay to read and sing for callbacks.

-If you plan to audition for our Spring production of "The Little Mermaid Jr." (Production week: June 15th-21st & June 26th- 28th) you will need to complete and upload the Audition Forms prior to live auditions on Saturday, April 5th @ Hope Chapel.
+If you plan to audition for our Fall production, you will need to complete and upload the Audition Forms prior to live auditions on Saturday, September 13th @ Hope Chapel.
 Auditions & Callbacks will be held from 9am to 3pm.
-There weill be a 2nd callback for some students Monday, April 7th from 6:00pm to 8:30pm, location coming soon.
+There will be a 2nd callback for some students Monday, September 15th from 6:00pm to 8:30pm, location coming soon.

-You can download the Audition Forms through the link in the confirmation email you will receive when you sign up for a class.
-Students must be enrolled in a CYT class to audition for The Little Mermaid Jr. Completed Audition Forms should be uploaded to the link posted HERE.
-Audition music should be one of the vocal side audition tracks.
+You can download the Audition Forms through the link in the confirmation email you will receive when you sign up for a fall class.
+Students must be enrolled in a CYT class to audition for Elf Jr. Completed Audition Forms should be uploaded to the link that will be posted here soon.
+Audition music should be one of the vocal side audition tracks that can be found HERE.
 No other music is allowedStudents must bring a copy of their Audition form with their photo to the live auditions.

 What do I have to do for my audition?
 What do I need for my audition?